Neural Q-learning for solving PDEs: Numerical experiments

-The left side of Figure \ref{f1} shows that the averaged loss decays during training.
-The right side is a plot of the terminal error, $\mathcal{L}Q_T^N(x)$.
-In Figure \ref{f2}, we compare our approximator $Q_T^N$ versus the exact solution.
-The relative error of our approximation at $x$, given by $|\frac{Q_T^N(x)-u(x)}{u(x)}|$, remains lower than 0.4\%.
-These figures indicate that the approximator $Q_T$, trained with our algorithm, accurately approximately the exact solution.
+The left side of Figure \ref{f1} shows how the average operator loss smoothly decays during training.
+The right side of it plots the operator error at terminal time $\mathcal{L}Q_T^N(x)$.
+For a perfect fit, the operator loss $\mathcal{L}Q_T(x)$ should be zero across the entire domain.
+We observe that for our approximator, the norm of this loss remains small and fluctuates around $0$.
+In Figure \ref{f2}, we compare our approximator $Q_\tau^N$ with the exact solution.
+Here $\tau$ indicates the training time at which we observed the minimal loss $e_\tau$, which occurs for $\tau$ close to the terminal time $T$.
+(Given the fluctuations observed in the loss, chosing this minimal point can give a noticeable qualitative improvement in performance.)
+The relative error of our approximation at $x$, given by $|{(Q_\tau^N(x)-u(x))}/{u(x)}|$, remains lower than $0.02\%$.